vvihorev/backender-challenge/docs/task_en.md

 Expected completion time: 3-5 hours

-You will be given a short description of a problem, along with several basic restrictions and requirements.
+Below a short description of a problem, along with several basic restrictions and requirements.
 The task will evaluate your ability to implement a solution using our tech stack, and we expect a well-documented and maintainable codebase that adheres to best practices.

 Deliverables
 - Repository: Fork the provided repository template and submit your work as a pull request via [this Typeform](https://hiretechfast.typeform.com/to/QZ55qiDi)